Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Characterization of SC(f,epsilon)

 This result is inspired by \citet{hansen1991number}, that in dimension $d=1$, derive an elegant bound on the sample complexity $\sigma(\mathrm{PS},f,\e)$ of the certified \piya{}-Shubert algorithm for any \lip{} function $f$ and accuracy $\e$.
 They proved that $\sigma(\mathrm{PS},f,\e)$ is upper bounded by $\int_0^1 \dif x / ( f(x^\star)-f(x)+\e )$ up to constants.
 However, the authors rely heavily on the one-dimensional assumption and the specific form of the \piya{}-Shubert algorithm in this setting, stating that the task of ``\emph{Extending the results of this paper to the multivariate case appears to be difficult}''.
 In this section, we show an equivalence between $\SC(f,\e)$ and this type of integral bound in any dimension $d$.
 Putting this together with a recent result of \cite{bouttier2020regret} (which proves that up to constants, $\sigma(\mathrm{PS},f,\e) \le \SC(f,\e) $) solves the long-standing problem raised by \cite{hansen1991number} three decades ago.

 To tame the wild spectrum of shapes that compact subsets may have, we will assume that $\cX$ satisfies the following mild geometric assumption.
 At a high level, it says that a constant fraction of each (sufficiently small) ball centered at a point in $\cX$ is included in $\cX$.
-This removes sets containing isolated points or cuspidal corners and includes most domains that are typically used, such as non-degenerate polytopes, ellipsoids, finite unions of them, etc. This natural assumption is weaker than the classic rolling ball assumption from the statistics literature \citep{cuevas2012statistical,walther1997granulometric} and has already been proved useful in the past \citep{HKM20-SmoothContextualBandits}.
+This removes sets containing isolated points or cuspidal corners and, as can be shown quickly, includes most domains that are typically used, such as finite unions of convex sets with non-empty interiors.
+This natural assumption is weaker than the classic rolling ball assumption from the statistics literature \citep{cuevas2012statistical,walther1997granulometric} and has already been proved useful in the past \citep{HKM20-SmoothContextualBandits}.

 \begin{assumption} There exist two constants $r_0>0,\gamma\in(0,1]$ such that, for any $\bx\in\cX$ and all $r\in(0,r_0)$, $\vol\brb{ B_r(\bx) \cap \cX } \ge \gamma v_r$. \end{assumption}